andreagenos/andreagenos/README.md

 # 💫 About Me:
-I'm Andrea Genovese from Italy, Junior Full Stack and Blockchain Developer currently Junior Developer at Voltar srl.
+I'm Andrea Genovese from Italy, Junior Full Stack and Blockchain Developer currently working as Junior Developer at Voltar srl.

 # 💻 Tech Stack: